NixOS/rfcs/rfcs/0017-intensional-store.md

 An [informal discussion](https://discourse.nixos.org/t/nix-var-nix-opt-nix-usr-local-nix/7101) concluded that the Store should be located at `/var/lib/nix` for maximum compatibility.

-As for the contents of `/nix/var`:
+As for the contents of `/nix/var`, all of it can go elsewhere:

 - `/nix/var/log` should go under central or per-user log.
 - `/nix/var/nix`: